 The physical vehicle — 6061-T6 aluminum chassis with 316 stainless steel armor.
 Tracked drive system handles 45% slopes, 20cm obstacles, and water crossings.
 Not a concept — this thing was actually built and driven.

-The vehicle runs on 4 custom-designed 0.75 kW BLDC motors.
-I did the full electromagnetic design in Ansys MotorCad, then validated with FEA thermal and stress analysis.
+4 custom-designed 0.75 kW BLDC motors.
+Full electromagnetic design in Ansys MotorCad, validated with FEA thermal and stress analysis.

-This project covered motor design, autonomous navigation, real-time communication systems, computer vision, and full-stack web development — all in one vehicle.
-If you're building something similar or want to discuss the technical details, I'd love to chat.
+Motor design, autonomous navigation, real-time communication, computer vision, and full-stack web — all in one vehicle.
+If you're building something similar or want to dig into the technical details, I'd love to chat.